SungHoHong2/Leetcode-Experiment/medium/Reconstruct_Itinerary/README.md

         post-order dfs:
         start accumulating the destinations at the finishing point of the dfs
         """
         # set the returning array
-        # get the list of destinations
         # explore and collect destinations using dfs
         # add the source to the returning array
         # return the destinations
         pass
 ```